snoussi/customers-service/README.md

-# customer-app
+# customer-service

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This is a REST service to manager customer information

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+See openapi.yaml for more information

-## Running the application in dev mode
+## Running the code in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run your code in dev mode that enables live coding using:

 ```sh
 ./mvnw compile quarkus:dev